-Asset Location Maturity date Annual rent excluding VAT Remarks Piovera building(1) Madrid 31/01/2019 3,454 (Rent may be reviewed in accordance with the (1) Until 30 April 2014, the C ompany had a genera I services agreement with ENAIRE, under which contractual terms al amount of the annual rent and charges ENAIRE the costs that relate to it.
-As of 1 May 2014, Aena signed a contract with the ownership and assumes payment of the rent.
+Asset Location Maturity date Annual rent excluding VAT Remarks Piovera building(1) Madrid 31/01/2019 3,454 Rent may be reviewed in accordance with the contractual terms

+(1) Until 30 April 2014, the Company had a general services agreement with ENAIRE, under which Aena assumes the total amount of the annual rent and charges ENAIRE the costs that relate to it.
+As of 1.
+May 2014, Aena signed a contract with the ownership and assumes payment of the rent.